 Executive Producer: Jenniefer Stronge

-Contributing Producers: James Jordan, Dylan Bravener, Jeff Stager, Bob Jonkman
+Contributing Producers: Dylan Bravener, Jeff Stager, Steve Todd, and Bob Jonkman

 Join us!
-CKMS Community Connections Hour One currently airs on Mondays from 11:00am to noon, and Hour Two airs on Saturdays from 1:00pm to 2:00pm.
+CKMS Community Connections Hour One currently airs on Mondays from 11:00am to noon, and Hour Two airs on Fridays from 3:00pm to 4:00pm.

 The Golden Record consists of 115 analog-encoded photographs, greetings in 55 languages, a 12-minute montage of sounds on Earth and 90 minutes of music.

 What would you put on a Golden Record?

 Jeff and Amanda